phil-willis/phil-willis.github.io/_posts/react.md

 ## useMemo
 - Help you optimize computation cost for improved performance
+- Use this hook as an *opt-in* tool for expensive calculations you don't want to happen on every render
+- Opt-in when you have expensive computations
 - Think of Memo`iz`ation  as Memo`riz`ation...
 If you had a calculation that happens frequently like `666666*123` instead of having to compute it in your brain you can just `memorize` the output.
 Kinda similar with computers when using React, there is no need to re-compute something that hasn't changed.
 Because React will re-render when props change we can avoid unnecessary re-rendering of a component.
 - memoization *cache results* of function call
 - `useMemo` for memoizing return values
-- Use this hook as an *opt-in* tool for expensive calculations you don't want to happen on every render
 - `useMemo(<Expensive_Computation_Function>, <Array_of_Dependencies>);`
 - Example:
   ```js